Prenatal screening

 This ultrasound is covered by your health insurance.

-For more information, please refer onderzoekvanmijnongeborenkind.nl (some parts of the website are in English).
+For more information, please refer pns.nl.

 Scientific research